This set of Analog Communications Multiple Choice Questions & Answers (MCQs) focuses on “AGC”.

 c) it is used to allow multiple data streams over multiple channels

-d) it is used to match the frequencies of the signal
+d) it is used to match and pass the same frequency signal

 Explanation: Multiplexing is a process where multiple data streams from different sources are combined and transmitted over a single data channel.
 It is placed at the transmitting end to combine the signals.

 5. What is the noise figure of merit for an SSB modulated signal?